k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 # **Fabric Jobs Flow**

-As for most Fabric entities, a job's flow consists of the following 3 stages: DEFINE, CONFIGURE and DEPLOY
+As it is the case for most Fabric entities, a job's flow consists of the following 3 stages: DEFINE, CONFIGURE and DEPLOY

 - DEFINE: a function needs to be defined as a job function under a specific LU - it needs to be defined and attached to a specific LU type under the LU Utilities folder.
 - CONFIGURE: a new job entry must be added to the jobs'table that features under the LU Type tree, with a number of configuration parameters and a method, which is basically one of the functions previosuly defined as a job function